pvh513/vectorhash/README.md

 VectorHash is distributed with a [zlib open-source software license](https://opensource.org/licenses/Zlib).
-You are free to change and redistribute it.
+You are free to change and redistribute the software.
 There is NO WARRANTY, to the extent permitted by law.

 ### The cpuid library